codywall/archive-transformer/pages/2006-10-19-get-reality-job-8211-writer-leslie-escobar-goes-behind-tv-camera-students-csumb-who.md

 ---
-layout: archive
+title: &gt;-
-title: Get a reality job &#x2013; Writer Leslie Escobar goes behind the TV camera with students from CSUMB who made it into the business
+  Get a reality job &#x2013; Writer Leslie Escobar goes behind the TV camera with students from CSUMB who made it into the business
 date: October 19 2006
+slug: &gt;-
+  get-a-reality-job-&#x2013;-writer-leslie-escobar-goes-behind-the-tv-camera-with-students-from-csumb-who-made-it-into-the-business
 ---